-Vida Outreach is a non-profit organization committed to grass-roots community development in Baja California, Mexico.
-We are a bi-national team that aids impoverished and underserved Mexican communities through hunger relief, development, and education programs.
-Founded in 2009 by Michael Spitz and Becky Pacheco, Vida Outreach seeks to support local Mexican leaders and communities to inspire and implement change from within.
+Vida Outreach is committed to grass-roots community development in Baja California, Mexico.
+We are a bi-national team that partners with local churches and organizations to share God’s love and serve Mexican communities through hunger relief, development, and education programs.

 Where We Work

-We currently focus our work in two communities in northern Baja California: Canon de las Carretas in the retired Tijuana city dump area; and La Misión, a rural town just north of Ensenada.
+We currently focus our work in two communities in northern Baja California: the retired Tijuana city dump area and La Misión.

 Mexican Poverty At A Glance: